-Click below for more detailed information on our policy priorities for current and past legislative sessions:
+Click below for more detailed information on our policy priorities and activities for current and past legislative sessions:

 TNOYS advocates for funding, policies, and programs that benefit youth who are struggling, their families, and the organizations that serve them.
 In addition to maintaining an active presence at the State Capitol and beyond to actively lobby on behalf of young people, we organize our members and the youth they serve and equip them to advocate directly.